IrfanBaqui/shortly-angular/README.md

 #shortly-angular
-This was a fun practice application with a pair.
+This was a bit.ly clone application made with Angular with a pair.